Course Language: English

 This 3-day International Systemic Team Coaching course is for executive coaches, organizational consultants, leaders, managers, human resource professionals, and anyone seeking to develop a team coaching perspective of teams.

 Why become certified in systemic team coaching?

 Systemic team coaching is the next big step in helping companies lift their team performance.
-But what is team coaching and how is it different from coaching individual team members, team facilitation, team building, team development or action learning sets can only be explained in our 3-day program, which is ICF certified.
+But what is team coaching and how is it different from coaching individual team members, team facilitation, team building, team development or action learning sets can only be explained in our 3-day program.

 From the coaching/consulting point of view, a key component of our approach is seeing the team as the client and viewing individual members – including the leader, as a subset of that client system.
 This makes contracting for confidentiality an interesting, delicate, and controversial subject.

 From the leadership and management perspective, we place a lot of emphasis on stakeholder engagement, internally and externally as well as paying attention to the wider environmental context – the systemic context that effects team performance.

 - Provide rich didactic context in which we discuss and debate different aspect of teamwork and team coaching

 - Use business role-plays and simulations to evoke the experiences of working in/as a team

 - Facilitate exploration about the nature of leadership and followership both individual and collective through movement exercises